progvocab/products-service/backend/java/memory/garbage_collector/README.md

 | **Best for**   | Batch jobs, backend services where throughput matters more than latency | Low-latency apps, interactive systems, real-time response requirements |

+Great!
+Here's a clean, interview-ready version of your answer:

+---

+In Java garbage collectors, concurrent phases allow the GC to perform work—such as marking reachable objects—while the application threads (mutators) continue running.
+In contrast, a Stop-the-World (STW) pause halts all application threads so the GC can safely perform operations that require exclusive access, such as certain marking, cleanup, or reference processing steps.
+In collectors like Parallel GC, most work (including marking) happens during STW pauses, which can cause noticeable latency.

+Modern collectors like G1 reduce these pause times by breaking the heap into regions and focusing GC cycles only on selected regions rather than the entire heap.
+G1 performs much of the marking concurrently and provides configurable pause-time goals to keep latency predictable.
+Even more advanced collectors such as ZGC and Shenandoah push this further by performing both marking and compaction concurrently.
+They use techniques like colored pointers or load barriers so that mutators always access the correct, moved object without needing long pauses.